Dick Wagner (activist): Death and legacy

-Wagner died on December 13, 2021 in what was then Kerr-McGee Triangle Park, a downtown Madison park that he was instrumental in creating.
-Wagner was delivering groceries to a neighbor that had accidentally been delivered to him.
-The park has since been renamed as the R. Richard Wagner Park.
+Wagner died on December 13, 2021, while carrying groceries to a neighbor that had been mistakenly delivered to his address.
+He died in Kerr-McGee Triangle Park, a downtown Madison pocket park that he had been instrumental in creating; it has since been renamed the R. Richard Wagner Park.
 His funeral, an ecumenical Christian service, was held at Holy Wisdom Monastery.